-Due to the extremely high cost of health care in the United States and the importance of adequate health insurance coverage, the College requires all full-time undergraduate and graduate students and all F-1 or J-1 international students to have health insurance coverage throughout the entire school year as a condition of enrollment.
+Due to the extremely high cost of health care in the U.S. and the importance of adequate health insurance coverage, the College requires all full-time undergraduate and graduate students and all F-1 or J-1 international students to have health insurance coverage throughout the entire school year as a condition of enrollment.
 Every academic year, these students must either elect to enroll in or waive out of the W&M-sponsored Student Insurance Plan to comply with this requirement.
 Falsifying or misrepresenting insurance information is a violation of the Honor Code and will be reported.

 The College sponsors a comprehensive Student Insurance Plan, provided by UnitedHealthcare StudentResources, that is compliant with the Affordable Care Act and is categorized as a Platinum level plan.